 An auditor is one who attends class as a listener without the privilege of participating in the regular class work.
 An auditor may participate in class activities at the discretion of the instructor.
 No credit is awarded for an audited class and an auditor may not later establish credit in the class by taking a special examination.
 A student may change his/her status in a course from "credit" to "audit" up through the final drop date of the term.
 This must be done on the proper form available at the Registrar's Office.
 An auditor must meet admission requirements for the Graduate School.
-Application blanks for auditing may be obtained from the Registrar's Office.
 The student must pay one-half of the normal tuition to audit the course.